 As the rate of obesity increases throughout the world, there is an alarming rate of insulin resistance and cardiovascular disease, even in children.
 Oxidized LDL has been shown to be a predictive marker for early signs of atherosclerosis in children, even as young as 6 years of age.

 One of the leading causes of morbidity and mortality in patients with rheumatoid arthritis (RA) is cardiovascular disease.
-As a result of the increased inflammation associated with RA, there are structural changes within lipoproteins that may potentiate cardiovascular disease.
-It was shown that increased levels of oxidized LDL was associated with both subclinical atherosclerosis and inflammatory variables.
+As a result of the increased inflammation associated with RA, there are structural changes in lipoproteins that may potentiate cardiovascular disease.
+It was shown that increased levels of oxidized LDL have been associated with both subclinical atherosclerosis and inflammatory variables.
 The same pattern of a high oxidized LDL is seen in depression.
 The state of lipids is a valuable biomarker in many conditions.